pvlib/pvlib-python/docs/sphinx/source/contributing.rst

 added or changed.
 "Too many" is hard to define, but as a rule of thumb, we encourage contributions that contain less than 50 lines of primary code.
 50 lines of primary code will typically need at least 250 lines of documentation and testing.
-A reviewer can typically understand
+This is about the limit of what the maintainers can review on a regular basis.

-A pull request can also quickly become unmanageable if it proposes major changes to the API.
-Consider documenting the API changes in `api.rst <https://github.com/pvlib/pvlib-python/blob/master/docs/sphinx/source/api.rst>`_ before implementing any code.
+A pull request can also quickly become unmanageable if it proposes changes to the API in order to implement another feature.
+Consider clearly and concisely documenting all proposed API changes before implementing any code.
+Modifying
+`api.rst <https://github.com/pvlib/pvlib-python/blob/master/docs/sphinx/source/api.rst>`_
+and/or the latest `whatsnew file <https://github.com/pvlib/pvlib-python/tree/master/docs/sphinx/source/whatsnew>`_
+can help formalize this process.

+Of course, sometimes it is necessary to make a large pull request.
+We only ask that you take a few minutes to consider how to break it into smaller chunks before proceeding.

-pvlib-python contains 3 "layers" of code: functions, PVSystem/Location, and ModelChain.
+pvlib-python contains :ref:`3 "layers" of code <modeling-paradigms>`: functions, PVSystem/Location, and ModelChain.
 We recommend that contributors focus their work on only one or two of those layers in a single pull request.
 New models are *not* required to be available to the higher-level API!

 When should I submit a pull request?